johnosullivan/WSP/README.md

 Postman Test <a href="https://github.com/johnosullivan/WSP/tree/master/src/client/jacksonClient">Here</a>

 The following rest call for the documentation were made with a Mac app called CocoaRestClient which can be downloaded and installed <a href="http://mmattozzi.github.io/cocoa-rest-client/">Here</a>.
 If one choose to run in eclipse I would <b>strongly recommended</b> this to build payloads and view responds without have to filter through the server output in eclipse.
+The ClientTestLogs.txt is the ouput from the Postman test.
+There are four situations, two are creating,editing,deleting data around the partner and customer objects.
+One is about creating,editing,deleting products and searching for then.
+The last Postman test will do a full order and test what the customer and partner see after an order created.

 ## <a href="https://github.com/johnosullivan/WSP/blob/master/src/service/customer/service/CustomerResource.java">Customer Service</a>